Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Method

-The latent loss introduced in \cref{sec:training} relies on the assumption that the source and target shapes share similar geometric structures, allowing for a one-to-one correspondence between their latent representations.
-However, this assumption does not hold when deformations reveal new geometric structures.
-For instance, as illustrated in \cref{fig:tokens}~(c), lifting a character's arm exposes the armpit, a surface region not visible in the source pose.
-Representing these newly emerged structures requires additional tokens that lack counterparts in the source shape.
+The latent-space supervision introduced in \cref{sec:training} assumes an isomorphic geometric structure between the source and target shapes, which ensures a one-to-one correspondence in their latent representations.
+However, this assumption inherently breaks down during complex character posing, where large deformations reveal previously occluded or fused structures.
+For instance, as illustrated in \cref{fig:tokens}~(c), lifting an arm exposes the armpit---a surface region lacking latent counterparts in the source mesh due to its initial geometric and topological imperfections.
+Representing these newly exposed structures necessitates generating supplementary shape latents on the fly.

-To address this issue, we propose an adaptive completion module.
-It utilizes a lightweight transformer architecture to generate new shape tokens conditioned on the source and target input tokens for contextual awareness.
-We finetune this module separately using an SDF loss with the main model frozen, which prevents the previously learned canonical transformation path from being disrupted by the geometry-space supervision (as discussed in \cref{sec:training}).

-To produce sufficient training data for this finetuning stage, we apply an alpha-wrapping-based remeshing technique~\cite{portaneri2022alpha} to the source shapes while keeping the target shapes unchanged.
-This process effectively occludes internal or self-contacting surfaces from inputs, creating data pairs where deformation reveals previously unseen geometry.
-Consequently, the model learns to adaptively identify and complete these missing structures based on the provided context, making the output shape more plausible under complex animations.
+Typically, predicting an unordered set of new shape latents relies on indirect geometry-space supervision (\eg, via an SDF loss).
+This is because establishing direct latent-level correspondence is intractable without knowing the exact spatial query anchors of the required new latents within the VecSet-based representation.
+However, geometry-space supervision not only introduces heavy decoding overhead, but also risks disrupting the canonical transformation path established during the first training stage (as discussed in \cref{sec:training}).

+Instead, we propose an anchor-guided adaptive completion module.
+It first predicts a predefined number of 3D spatial anchors for the newly exposed regions based on skeletal and shape context.
+These anchors are subsequently processed by transformer blocks into adaptive tokens, which are then projected alongside the main target tokens to form a supplementary set of target shape latents.

+We formulate the training of these new latents as a bipartite matching problem.
+By computing pairwise spatial distances between the predicted and ground-truth anchors, we employ the Hungarian algorithm to establish an optimal one-to-one assignment.
+This explicit spatial alignment enables a unified \emph{bipartite-matched latent loss}, which combines an $L_1$ loss to directly supervise the matched shape latents with an MSE loss on anchor coordinates to accelerate spatial localization.